RewaaSK/SpeechToText/README.md

 # SpeechToText
-HTML file include javascript to convert speech to text
+HTML file include javascript to convert speech to text and the ESP32 algorithim